NBISweden/workshop-reproducible-research/docs/setup.md

 cd workshop-reproducible-research
 ```

+Whenever a setup instruction specifies Mac or Linux (*i.e.* only those two,
+with no alternative for Windows), please follow the Linux instructions.

 !!! tip
     You can find the directory where the Linux distribution is storing all its
     files by typing `explorer.exe .`.
 This will launch the Windows File Explorer